ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 ## Show me the code

-Explaining the Istio service to service authentication and authorization will now be explain by using an example setup.
+The Istio service to service authentication and authorization will now be explained by using an example setup.
 Note that the code snippets have been shortened in this blogpost.
 This is denoted with three dots `...`.
 The full examples can be found in the accompanying repository on [Github](https://github.com/pietervincken/istio-service-to-service-demo){:target="_blank" rel="noopener noreferrer"}